Used Toyota GT86 review

 Alternatives to the Toyota GT86

-The obvious alternative to the GT86 is a Subaru BRZ, because it’s the same car with a different set of badges.
-The Subaru is rare, though; we found only 65 for sale, virtually all of them priced at £15,000 or more.
+The obvious alternative to the GT86 is a Subaru BRZ, because it’s essentially the same car with a different set of badges.
+The Subaru is rare, though; the agreement between the two companies meant the lion’s share of cars wore Toyota badges.

 Audi’s TT is a hugely desirable sports car, with four-wheel drive on some models.
 It’s good to drive, although not as engaging as the Toyota, but you can buy one in coupé or roadster forms, with either petrol or diesel engines, and manual or auto transmissions.